Sweat gland: Eccrine

-Eccrine sweat glands are everywhere except the lips, ear canal, prepuce, glans penis, labia minora, and clitoris.
+Eccrine sweat glands are everywhere except the lips, ear canal, foreskin, glans penis, labia minora, clitoral hood, and clitoris.
 They are ten times smaller than apocrine sweat glands, do not extend as deeply into the dermis, and excrete directly onto the surface of the skin.
 The proportion of eccrine glands decreases with age.

 The clear secretion produced by eccrine sweat glands is termed sweat or sensible perspiration.
 Sweat is mostly water, but it does contain some electrolytes, since it is derived from blood plasma.
 The presence of sodium chloride gives sweat a salty taste.

 The total volume of sweat produced depends on the number of functional glands and the size of the surface opening.
 The degree of secretory activity is regulated by neural and hormonal mechanisms (men sweat more than women).
 When all of the eccrine sweat glands are working at maximum capacity, the rate of perspiration for a human being may exceed three liters per hour, and dangerous losses of fluids and electrolytes can occur.

 Eccrine glands have three primary functions: